 - Cream together the sugar, butter and shortening until smooth then beat in vanilla.
 Add eggs, one at a time, until fluffy.

 - In a separate bowl, sift together the dry ingredients (flour, baking powder, and salt).
 Add this flour mixture and the evaporated milk to the original mixture alternately.
 Beat for 2 minutes on medium speed, then fold in the sour cream.

 - Spread onto a parchment lined half sheet pan.
-Bake at 325°F until a toothpick inserted in the middle comes out clean (25-35 minutes – but check at 25 minutes!).
+Bake for 25-35 minutes, or until a toothpick inserted in the middle comes out clean (check at 25 minutes!).

 As always, if you have any questions, leave me a comment and I'll do my very best to answer and help out!